epigenesys/epi-js/README.md

     f.input :some_select, input_html: {data: {visibility_map: {foo: '#foo', bar: '#bar'}}}

 When the value of the input element is `foo`, the element `#foo` will be visible and `#bar` will be hidden, and vice versa.
 The value of the JSON key value pair can be any jQuery selectors.

+### Table filter
+This allows you to filter out rows in a table based on an input field.

+Add to your `app/assets/javascripts/application.js`

+    //= require table_filter

+#### Via data attributes
+Set `data-table-filter-target` on the input field you wish to filter by.
+This should be a selecter for the `table` tag you want to filter.
+This needs to have a `thead` and `tbody`.

+You can overwrite the default 'No record found' message by setting `data-no-record` on the table.
+The span of this will default to the number of `tr` elements in `thead`, but is customisable with `data-no-record-span` on the table.